 Norfolk Island Regional Council

 The Privacy Act 1988 protects individuals’ personal information.
-This is information that identifies you or could identify you, including your name, address, medical records, bank account details, photos and information about where you work.
+This includes information that identifies you or could identify you, including your name, address, date of birth, property information, medical records, bank account details, photos and information about where you work.

 The Privacy Act 1988 regulates the collection and handling of personal information, including its use and disclosure, its accuracy, how securely it is kept and your right to access that information.